DATA-BACKED GUIDE · UPDATED JULY 2026

 The quick version

-- A quick needle test or biopsy often comes before surgery, and that assessment carries its own cost.
+- A quick needle test or biopsy often comes before surgery, and that assessment carries its own cost on top of the removal itself.

 - Price depends heavily on the lump's size, its location and whether one or several are removed in the same session.

-- Sending the removed tissue to a lab for analysis is usually recommended and adds to the total, but it tells you what you are dealing with.
+- Sending the removed tissue to a lab for analysis is usually recommended and adds to the total, but it tells you what you are dealing with rather than leaving you guessing.

-- Removing a lump early, while it is small, is generally simpler and cheaper than waiting until it grows.
+- Removing a lump early, while it is small, is generally simpler and cheaper than waiting until it grows or spreads.

 What people actually paid